Color Correction by the Numbers pt.5: The final judgement

 The final example

 I have an example image, see figure 1.
 This is a photograph as the camera delivered it (apart from some cropping), shot in Auto-WB.
 Quick analysis shows that the image is too blue.
 Snow is supposed to be white, so it should be easy to correct.
-See figure 2 for a corrected version that forces the snow to white.
+See figure 2 for a corrected version that makes the snow neutral.

 Figure 1.
 Original image